Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 This is the first article about *iOS* development on this blog and I really hope I will manage to write more.

 **Note:** There is two methods to implement a dynamic table view : using a `UITableViewController`, or using a `UIViewController` that implements `UITableViewDelegate` and `UITableViewDataSource`.
-I will explain this second solution in this tutorial, not because it's the simpliest, but because it allow way more customizations for the layout of the TableView if you need to.
+I will explain this second solution in this tutorial, not because it's the simplest, but because it allow way more customizations for the layout of the TableView if you need to.

 ### What we're gonna build from scratch

-We are going to achive today is the list of all elements from the periodic elements, ordered by atomic number.
+We are going to achieve today is the list of all elements from the periodic elements, ordered by atomic number.

 ![Screenshot of the result][screenshot]

-Thanksfully, we're not going to implement all of the atoms data in the code.
+Thankfully, we're not going to implement all of the atoms data in the code.
 Instead, we are going to fetch it from a plist file from an Apple sample code :

 [Elements.plist][elements-plist]

 ### First: about MVC

-MVC for "Model View Controller" is a pattern design that allow to separate differents aspects of the code in an application :
+MVC for "Model View Controller" is a pattern design that allow to separate different aspects of the code in an application :

 - **Model**: Represent the data you want to display.
-In swift, it's recommanded to make struct oriented models instead of class oriented model ; but it depends on what you're trying to achieve
+In swift, it's recommended to make struct oriented models instead of class oriented model ; but it depends on what you're trying to achieve
 - **View**: Here in our tutorial, the view will be the `UITableView`.
 Views are what are presented to the user, and the user can interact with it.
 - **Controller**: To simplify, it's the glue between your model, and your data.
 The user interact with the view, the view signal it to the controller, the controller update the data, and make the view follow those changes.
 When the data change, the controller is responsible to update the view accordingly

 In *iOS*, MVC is the most common pattern design, and UIKit is designed to be pro-MVC.
 The controller will be a subclass of `UIViewController`.
 Every instances of `UIViewController` contains a `UIView` instance.
 That will be our main view.
 We will create a `UITableView` instance that will be a subview of the main `UIView`

 Finally our data will be structured with a simple *Swift* struct.

 ### Starting the project